 TensorFlow is a popular open-source machine learning framework developed by Google that is widely used in data science for various tasks, including deep learning, neural networks, and other machine learning applications.
-Additionally, TensorFlow provides a flexible and comprehensive ecosystem for building, training, and deploying machine learning models.
+Additionally, Training in TensorFlow for data science great choice, as TensorFlow one of the most widely used deep learning frameworks

 Here are some key aspects of using TensorFlow in data science: